-Warm mission operations on the Spitzer Space Telescope began July 28, 2009 after the successful completion of the five and a half year cryogenic mission.
+The Spitzer Space Telescope was launched in 2003 as NASA's Great Observatory for Infrared Astronomy.
+Warm mission operations began July 28, 2009 after the successful completion of the five and a half year cryogenic mission.
 The observatory and the 3.6 and 4.5-micron channels on the IRAC instrument continue to operate superbly.
-The observing efficiency during the warm mission continues to be excellent and we expect to observe at least 7,000 hours per calendar year in Cycles 9 and 10.
-100% of the observatory science time is devoted to General Observer (GO) science through the annual calls for proposals and Director's Discretionary time.
-Spitzer operations are currently funded through at least October 2014.
-Joint observing programs with HST and CXO facilities are solicited in this cycle.
+The observing efficiency remains high (> 80%).
+All available time on the observatory is devoted to General Observer (GO) science through annual calls for proposals and Director's Discretionary time.